Ludwig Heimrath Sr.: Career

 From 1978 to 1980, Heimrath drove a Porsche 935 in races for the Trans-Am and IMSA championships and was able to achieve several victories in addition to good placements.
 In 1981 and 1982 he drove a Porsche 924 Carrera GTR, with which he mostly had to give up the race prematurely.
 From 1981 he contested the long-distance races together with his son Ludwig Heimrath Jr. In 1983 and 1984, he mostly used Porsche 930 and Porsche 934 racing cars in the races.

 He contested his last long-distance race with his son and Kees Kroesemeijer for Kremer Racing at the 1000 km race in Mosport in 1985 in a Porsche 956 and finished in fourth place.

 In the following year, Heimrath drove in the Canadian Porsche 944 Cup championship and achieved eighth place in the season result.
 In 1988 and 1989, he competed in the Canadian Porsche 944 Turbo Cup championship and finished in 15th and 8th place respectively.
 In 1997, he started with a Porsche 968 in the Canadian GT Challenge Cup in the GT2 class and won the championship straight away.
 In the following years until 2000, he drove in this championship.

 Heimrath competed several times in his racing career in the 24 Hours of Daytona and the 12 Hours of Sebring.
 He achieved his best result in 1962 with Jerry Palivka in a Porsche 718 RSK with 26th place overall and second place in the S1.6 sports car classification.
 He drove his last 24-hour race together with his son in Daytona in 1984, which both had to finish prematurely.

 In addition to the sports car races, Heimrath also contested a few formula races.
 In 1968 and 1969 he took part in a few runs for the USAC championship without success.
 In 1970, he started for one season in the Canadian Formula A championship.

 In 2000, he was inducted into the Canadian Motorsport Hall of Fame.
 That same year he officially retired from professional motorsport.
 He continued to compete at local motorsport events.

+Death

 Heimrath died on March 19, 2021, of pancreatic cancer.